mdmtk/docs/edge/source/guide/csp/wireless.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This value (or the absence of this parm from the XML) will not make any change to whether the state of the Bluetooth radio can be changed.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no changes to be made as to whether the state of the Bluetooth radio can be changed.</td>
   </tr>
   <tr>
     <td>Enable</td>
     <td>"1"</td>
-	<td>This value will cause the state of the Bluetooth radio to be unlocked, allowing it to be changed, either by the device user or by the WirelessMgr Feature Type.</td>
+	<td>This value will allow changes to be made to the state of the Bluetooth radio.</td>
   </tr>
   <tr>
     <td>Disable</td>
     <td>"2"</td>
-	<td>This value will cause the state of the Bluetooth radio to be locked, preventing it from being changed, either by the device user or by the WirelessMgr Feature Type.
-This will cause the Bluetooth option in the Settings UI to be grayed out.</td>
+	<td>This value will prevent changes from being made to the state of the Bluetooth radio.</td>
   </tr>
 </table>
 </div>